 Taking a Star Reading Test

-- Students must be added to the Renaissance database and enrolled in a Star Reading class.
+- Students must be added to the Renaissance database, enrolled in a Star Reading class, and assigned a grade from K–12.
 See the Renaissance help for details on performing these tasks.

 - Students can only test within the current school year or subscription year.

 - We recommend enabling "full screen" mode on your browser to ensure no scrolling is required.
 Browsers with customizations (bookmark tabs, extensions, etc.) and low-resolution screen settings result in a smaller available space which could result in needing to scroll to see the Next button during testing.

 - You should use the Star Reading Test Administration Manual to explain the test to the students before they begin testing.

 - If you are administering the test with a tablet computer: